ciscoheat/HaxeContracts/README.md

 - `object` - A reference to the object where the condition failed.
 - `callStack` - A stack trace.

-Since it's an exception it can be caught, but be aware: **Don't catch the ContractException for anything but logging purposes!** Jon Skeet [explains it very well](http://stackoverflow.com/a/2640011/70894), but in short, contract violations puts the system in an invalid state, which can become a real mess unless the system shuts down quickly.
+Since it's an exception it can be caught, but be aware: **Don't catch the ContractException for anything but logging purposes!** Jon Skeet [explains it very well](http://stackoverflow.com/a/2640011/70894), but in short, contract violations puts the system in an invalid state, which can propagate to other parts of the system unless it shuts down quickly.
 Catch it high up in the stack, log it somewhere, then rethrow or exit as gracefully as possible.

 ## Quick API reference